Ranajoy01/Map_2_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_1/readme.md

 ## :book: Introduction to iverilog simulator

 ### :bulb: Simulator
- - RTL design is checked for matching with the specification by simulating the design.The tool used for simulation is known as simulator.
+ - RTL design is checked for matching with the specification by simulating the design.The tool used for simulating the design is known as simulator.

 ---
 ### :bulb: Design